Struggling to achieve your goals – but don’t know what to do to make them happen?

 - hiring of new mentors

-While this is a slightly more healthy version of #3, it’s equally frustrating, if not MORE so, because with this one, you hope it’s helping.
-Given you’ve chosen a more healthy course of action, your applied assumption is that surely this will help you and/or your goals.
+While this is a slightly more healthy version of #3, it’s possibly more frustrating, because given you’ve chosen a more healthy course of action, your assumption is that surely this should be helping you and/or your goals.

 Except that you notice that it doesn’t.
 And then you’re left feeling really lost.

 While a ton of these activities are often promoted and thought of as helpful, they are often also used as distractions from the actions you should be taking if you only knew what those were.

 Chances are, just like with #3, you don’t know what to focus on to achieve your goals.
 To learn what to focus on, read this post.